Updated: Aug 2

 RULE #9: General information regarding photos and videos:

 At all BOA competitions, taking photos from the stands is okay.
 However, they do not permit any tripods.
 Video and/or audio recording at these events is strictly prohibited and enforced.
+In fact, as stated in our social media policies, please don't ever post video of our performances.
+See HERE for why not.

 At Region/Area UIL competitions, taking photos is allowed.
 Videos are not expressly prohibited but may be "frowned upon."
+Having said that, do not post the videos on social media.

 If you are part of pit crew or podium peeps, do not take photographs or video on the field at any time.